-When summer turns up the heat outside, this can spell trouble for those with COPD.
-Extreme heat can cause COPD symptoms to worsen, more than anything another type of trigger, even faster than viruses.
-Keep an eye on your local weather reports for upcoming heat waves, and plan accordingly.
+When summer turns up the heat that can spell trouble for those with COPD or other lung/breathing related illnesses.
+Extreme heat can cause some COPD symptoms to worsen even faster than viruses will.
+Keep an eye on your local weather reports for upcoming heat waves and plan accordingly.
 Here are 5 simple things you can do to avoid COPD complications from the heat this summer.

 1. What to Watch Out For